DavidVentura/PicoPico/README.md

 * ~Pre-encode the palette colors as a RGB565 `uint16_t`; makes no sense to shift them on _every pixel write_~
 * ~SFX~
 * ~Measure and output the correct number of samples out of the audio buffer, currently it's a (badly) guessed number.~
-* Get reasonable audio quality out of SFX
+* ~Get reasonable audio quality out of SFX~
+* Implement more complete SFX

 Later: